 OnlineFull Time40 Hours/week11 Weeks

-Deposit $1,000 FinancingStudent loans available through: Mountain America Credit Union Scholarship Women In Tech & Opportunity In Tech Scholarships available.
+Deposit $1,000 FinancingStudent loans available through: Mountain America Credit Union Tuition Plans Talk with the administration to go over plans available for the course.
+Scholarship Women In Tech & Opportunity In Tech Scholarships available.

 Minimum Skill Level Basic computer knowledge GED or Equivalent Prep Work Yes, required.
 Placement Test No Interview Yes

 DevPoint Labs Reviews